cibernox/cibernox.github.io/source/_posts/2016-01-24-ember-closure-actions-in-depth.markdown

 return values too.

 {% raw %}
-If the component calls `this.attrs.foo("someArg")`, it is just invoking a function and will have access to its return value, if any.
+If the component calls `this.get("foo")("someArg")`, it is just invoking a function and will have access to its return value, if any.
 This enables bidirectional communication with the parent context.

 As a real world example, an <code>{{async-button action=(action "submit")}}</code> will invoke the action and that